-The City of Lancaster and the City of San Jacinto joined forces to create the California Choice Energy Authority (CCEA) a joint powers authority (JPA) designed to help cities in Southern California Edison territory participate in community choice aggregation (CCA) without having to sacrifice control or any of the benefits associated with a traditional JPA.
+The City of Lancaster and the City of San Jacinto joined forces to create the California Choice Energy Authority (CalChoice) a joint powers authority (JPA) designed to help cities in Southern California Edison territory participate in community choice aggregation (CCA) without having to sacrifice control or any of the benefits associated with a traditional JPA.

 Beginning and operating a CCA is a complex process.
-Through the CCEA, each City has access to experienced staff who have been through the implementation and operational process.
+Through CalChoice, each City has access to experienced staff who have been through the implementation and operational process.
 This allows each City to avoid common pitfalls that come with starting from scratch and to operate their CCA as efficiently as possible.